roguehashrate/zcash-to-fiat/README.md

 A simple command-line tool written in Haskell that converts Zcash (ZEC) amounts to various fiat currencies.

-## Features

-- Convert ZEC to multiple fiat currencies
-- Supports popular fiat currencies: USD, EUR, RUB and JPY (More to come)

 ## Run this program

 * Install the latest binary (GNU/Linux only I think)